andy489/Empirical_Methods_and_Statistics/.github/ISSUE_TEMPLATE/broken_link.md

 ---
 name: Broken link
 about: Please use if you notice a broken link, or a link that points to the wrong place
-title: Statistics and Epirical Methods
+title: Statistics and Empirical Methods
 labels: repo-help
 assignees: andy489
 ---